 Sign Health – provides domestic abuse service support for deaf people in British Sign Language (BSL).
 WhatsApp or Facetime: 07970 350366

 The list above is not exhaustive.
 More information is available on the government website.
 I hope you have found this post helpful.
+Are you a domestic abuse survivor?
+How did you find the courage to leave, please comment below.
+Your story may inspire someone.

 Stay strong, stay safe AND just as important ask for help if you need, whatever the situation may be.